 - If you have frequent and severe bouts of tonsillitis.
 This usually means:

-- Seven or more episodes of tonsillitis in the preceding year, or
+- Seven or more episodes of tonsillitis in the preceding year.

-- Five or more such episodes in each of the preceding two years, or
+- Or, five or more such episodes in each of the preceding two years.

-- Three or more such episodes in each of the preceding three years.
+- Or three or more such episodes in each of the preceding three years.

-- The bouts of tonsillitis affect normal functioning.
+- And the bouts of tonsillitis affect normal functioning.
 For example, they are severe enough to make you need time off from work or from school.